Active Substance: aliskiren

 How is Rasilez used?

 The recommended dose of Rasilez is 150 mg once a day.
-Rasilez may be taken alone or in combination with other medicines for hypertension, with the exception of ‘angiotensin-converting-enzyme (ACE) inhibitors’ or ‘angiotensin-receptor blockers’ (ARBs) in patients with diabetes, or moderate or severe kidney impairment.
-It should be taken with a light meal preferably at the same time each day, but grapefruit juice should not be taken together with Rasilez.
+Rasilez may be taken alone or in combination with other medicines for hypertension, with the exception of ‘angiotensin converting enzyme (ACE) inhibitors’ or ‘angiotensin receptor blockers’ (ARBs) in patients with diabetes, or moderate or severe kidney impairment.
+Rasilez should not be taken together with fruit juice or drinks containing plant extracts such as herbal teas.
 The dose of Rasilez may be increased to 300 mg once a day in patients whose blood pressure is not adequately controlled.

 How does Rasilez work?